How Long Does Alimony Last?

 • Marriages of 30 years or more: Up to 10 years of maintenance reflects the recognition of a profound, decades-long partnership and the corresponding financial interdependence.

-The statutory limits for spousal maintenance serve as a guardrail, ensuring that the payments remain within reasonable bounds relative to the payer’s income, capped at 20% or $5,000 per month, whichever is less.
+The statutory limits for spousal maintenance serve as a guardrail, keeping the payments within reasonable bounds relative to the payer’s income, capped at 20% or $5,000 per month, whichever is less.
 This ceiling is designed to balance the financial assistance provided to the recipient with the payer’s ability to meet the obligation without undue hardship.

 Gross income in Texas encompasses various types of earnings, which can include, but are not limited to: